raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 90 feet
+**Range:** 27.0m

 **Components:** V, S

 **Duration:** Concentration, up to 10 minutes

 You create a vertical wall of whirling, razor-sharp blades made of magical energy.
 The wall appears within range and lasts for the duration.
-You can make a straight wall up to 100 feet long, 20 feet high, and 5 feet thick, or a ringed wall up to 60 feet in diameter, 20 feet high, and 5 feet thick.
+You can make a straight wall up to 30.0m long, 6.0m high, and 1.5m thick, or a ringed wall up to 18.0m in diameter, 6.0m high, and 1.5m thick.
 The wall provides three-quarters cover to creatures behind it, and its space is difficult terrain.

 When a creature enters the wall's area for the first time on a turn or starts its turn there, the creature must make a Dexterity saving throw.
 On a failed save, the creature takes 6d10 slashing damage.
 On a successful save, the creature takes half as much damage.